-RecycleFest is back this year on July 13th at Vancouver’s Trout Lake Park.
+Repair Matters are joining us for RecycleFest, back this year on July 13th at Vancouver’s Trout Lake Park.
 It’s set to be a day dedicated to celebrating sustainable living, reducing and repairing, with (as the name suggests) plenty of opportunities to recycle!
 You can bring your old, broken or unwanted small appliances and power tools for recycling, enjoy live entertainment and check out local eco-friendly vendors all in one place.

 So, who is Repair Matters, and what is it all about?

 Repair Matters is a Vancouver-based initiative that empowers community members to take part in repair and creative problem-solving.
-Our aim is to bring people with different skill sets and experiences together, ranging from novices to experts, to share knowledge and collectively troubleshoot repair solutions.
+We aim to bring people with different skill sets and experiences together, ranging from novices to experts, to share knowledge and collectively troubleshoot repair solutions.
 Repair inspires creativity.
 The act of repairing something is a great way to build creative confidence in all of us!

 “Repair does more than keep waste out of the landfill.
 It creates connections between different people within a city and allows knowledge to be passed on to the next generation.”